 If the idea of a Slavic soul exists most definitely as an idea, it seems to have been adopted in popular representations as well.

-On a fourth level, Skarb references, it seems to us, the experimental work of photographer Sam Taylor-Wood, Crying Men.
+On a fourth level, Skarb references, it seems, the experimental work of photographer Sam Taylor-Wood.
 Perfumer Christophe Laudamiel was actually put to the task of using pictures of Slavic men crying in the context of the historical disruptions created by the ideology of national-socialism.
 The archetype of the Slavic soul in full action was studied.
-As the stereotype goes, the Slavic soul seems to be gifted for suffering, is infused with melancholia, is prone to irrational excesses, and seems to bathe in a water-world of emotions too complex to transcribe otherwise but in poetry, perfume, mysticism - and the meditative quality of a film by Tarkovsky.
+As the stereotype goes, the Slavic soul seems to be gifted for suffering, is infused with melancholia, is prone to irrational excesses, and seems to bathe in a water-world of emotions too complex to transcribe otherwise but by poetry, perfume, mysticism and the meditative quality of a film by Tarkovsky.
 If the concept of men crying is thus novel in the domain of perfumery, it was already explored by Taylor-Wood in 2002-2004 in photography.
-She asked a series of famous Hollywood male actors to act the part of a crying man.
-Each artist offered his own interpretation and it was caught on camera, then the pictures were bound in a book called Crying Men.
-Daniel Craig on the picture is one of the crying men...
+She asked a series of male actors to act the part of a crying man.
+Each artist offered his own interpretation and it was caught on camera then the pictures were bound in a book called Crying Men.
+Daniel Craig on the picture is one of the crying men......